 How to Invest in Private Equity

-Since the initial investment is typically pretty high, an individual must meet strict criteria to qualify as an individual accredited investor, as outlined by the SEC . a person must meet a particular set of criteria .
+Since the initial investment is typically pretty high, an individual must meet strict criteria to qualify as an individual accredited investor, as outlined by the SEC , a person must meet a particular set of criteria .
 A person must make over $200,000 per year (for two consecutive years) as an individual investor or $300,000 per year as a married couple.
-Investors can also have a net worth of at least $1 million individually or as a married couple to qualify (excluding the value of their primary residence).
+Alternatively, an investor can qualify as accredited if they have a net worth of at least $1 million individually or as a married couple to qualify (excluding the value of their primary residence), or if they hold a Series 7, 65, or 82 license.
 Other examples of accredited investors include insurance companies, pension funds, and banks.

 There is also the possibility of indirectly investing in private equity.
 One way that might happen is if an investor has an insurance policy or pension that invests its capital in private equity funds.

 Private equity firms manage funds that invest in private companies that might otherwise not be available to investors.
 Sometimes these companies are small and new with high growth potential; in other cases, the companies are well-established, and may offer a higher rate of return.

 Not everyone qualifies to invest in private equity.
 If you do qualify, it’s important to remember that while private equity funds offer the opportunity for profitability, they also come with some hefty risks: research shows that start-ups fail at a rate of 90%.
 As with any investment, it’s a good idea to make sure you fully understand the risks of investing in a private equity fund before moving forward.

 For investors looking to diversify their portfolio, the SoFi Invest® online trading platform offers both automated and active investing options.
 Investors who prefer a hands-on strategy can choose from investments like stocks, ETFs, IPOs, and crypto.
 Investors who prefer a hands-off approach can open an automated investing portfolio customized to their goals and risk tolerance.